-The book maps all prime ratios with two partial frequencies up to 32 and all prime ratios with three partial frequencies up to 16.
-In addition, there are selected prime ratios with four partial frequencies, the highest of which is frequently used in music, so that they can be read as changes of historic practice.
+The book maps all prime ratios with two partial frequencies and all prime ratios with three partial frequencies up to 16.
+In addition, there are selected prime ratios with four partial frequencies up to 32.
 All figures also show the rediscretized representation.
 For each ratio there is a linear and a polar representation, which mathematically rotates time counterclockwise.
 The book is limited to in-phase ratios.
 The publications following this volume will be devoted in particular to phase shifts whose exact length is derived from a two-prime ratio.

 In addition to the immediate visual appeal of the figures, the book, which is modeled on natural handbooks for species identification from the late 19th century, offers the opportunity to follow their course of change and to look for special specimens – for example, those that have fewer high points than the frequency of the highest partial.
 Listening to the models with the help of a web page or plug-in offers the possibility of finding existing applications for the models and discovering that some inconspicuous images sound surprisingly interesting.
 Ideally, the volume serves as an introduction to scientific or artistic work in an expanded rhythmic space that quickly develops a gravitational pull and momentum of its own.

 ¹ Why these points have been overlooked until now, even though the possibility of precise control of phase equality arose with the advent of computers, is not clear to me.

 ² Barad, Karen.
 2007.
 Meeting the Universe Halfway : Quantum Physics and the Entanglement of Matter and Meaning.
 Durham, N.C. ; London: Duke University Press.